Evacuee Trust Property Board: No minority representation

-The ETP board is often criticised for not having enough Hindu and Sikhs members on the board.
+The ETP board is often criticised for not having enough Hindu and Sikh members on the board.
 During the signing of Liaqat-Nehru pact, both Pakistan and India agreed to appoint a Muslim head in India and a Hindu head in Pakistan to look after evacuee property.
 However, since independence, the Pakistan government never appointed a Hindu citizen as chairman.
 In 2020, all six official members are Muslims and of the 18 non-official members, only eight are from the minority Hindu and Sikh communities.
 In 2018, Ramesh Kumar Vankwani, Hindu member of the national assembly, presented the Evacuee Trust Properties (Management and Disposal) Bill 2018 which says that only a Hindu or Sikh should be appointed as the chairperson of the Evacuee Trust Property Board.
-However, the bill was rejected by the assembly’s standing committee on religious affairs in 2019.
+However, the bill was rejected by the assembly's standing committee on religious affairs in 2019.

 Leasing Hindu Temples

 The Evacuee Trust Property Board has been criticised for leasing sacred Hindu temples to land grabbers.
 The board rented out the historic Kali Bari Hindu Temple to a Muslim party in Dera Ismail Khan in 2014.
 This historic temple is being converted and used as the Taj Mahal Hotel.
 Frontier Constabulary officials, with the help of the board, have occupied the Shamshan Ghaat in Dera Ismail Khan and the Hindu community is unable to cremate their dead because of the unavailability of Shamshan Ghaat and is forced to bury them in a graveyard shared by members of other faiths.
+Other temples which were misused include: